 4. «Barracuda 945» (971 project)

-“Barracuda” 945 project submarines (NATO designation- “Sierra-I”) is a series of Soviet multi-purpose nuclear submarines built in 1979-1986.
-“Barracudas” initiated the third generation of multi-purpose nuclear submarines in the Soviet Union, became the 971 project basis, whose ships are the Russian Navy multi-purpose submarine forces.
+The “Barracuda” 945 project submarine (NATO designation- “Sierra-I”) is a series of Soviet multi-purpose nuclear submarines built from 1979-1986.
+“Barracudas” initiated the third generation of multi-purpose nuclear submarines in the Soviet Union, becoming the 971 project basis, whose ships are the Russian Navy multi-purpose submarine forces.

-They built the boat on a two-hull design.
-The outer hull has an ellipsoidal extremity at the submarine bow, and it is of the spindle shape at the stern.
-The pressure hull is made of titanium alloy and has a cylindrical shape in the middle and conical at the ends.
-It consists of 6 waterproof compartments.
-The submarine has a floating rescue capsule that can accommodate the entire crew.
+The sub was built based on a two-hull design: the outer hull had an ellipsoidal extremity at the bow and was spindle-shaped at the stern.
+The pressure hull was made of titanium alloy and had a cylindrical shape in the middle and conical at the ends.
+Consisting of six waterproof compartments, the submarine had a floating rescue capsule that could accommodate the entire crew.

-Submarines of this model are famous for their ability to dive to great depths.
-There is proof that the boat can go for more than 500 meters underwater.
-Engineers built 4 underwater submarines, two of which have survived to the present day.
+Submarines of this model are famous for their ability to dive to great depths – there is proof that the boat can go underwater for more than 500 meters.
+Engineers built four underwater submarines, two of which have survived to the present day.

 Fourth place in the ranking because of its immersion depth.

-It differed from diesel-electric submarines not only in the new power plant presence but also in the hull design, the tanks, facilities and equipment location.
-At the same time, the submarine practically did not differ from diesel-electric ones in the outer hull lines shape.
+It differed from diesel-electric submarines, not only in the new power plant presence, but also in the hull design, the tanks, facilities and equipment location.
+At the same time, the submarine did not differ from diesel-electric ones in the outer hull lines shape.

-They built it in 1955.
-At that time already, the ship had significantly surpassed its competitors in technical characteristics.
-A nuclear reactor was installed for it, which allowed it to be underwater for a long period of time.
+Built in 1955, the ship had already significantly surpassed its competitors in technical characteristics.
+It was powered by a nuclear reactor, which allowed it to be underwater for a long period of time.
 Soldiers could live in the ship for months without endangering their lives.
-One can say that the underwater diving duration depended on the seafarers’ food stock.
+One could say that the underwater diving duration depended on the seafarers’ food stock.

-When the submarine passed all the tests, American scientists decided to switch to construction using nuclear reactors.
+When the submarine passed all the tests, American scientists decided to switch to using nuclear reactors from then on.

-Diesel and electric submarines forever went down in history in 1959, although the Nautilus performance parameters gave a serious failure in the future.
+Diesel and electric submarines forever went down in history in 1959, although the Nautilus performance parameters seriously failured in the future.
 The boat itself could not cope with the stated loads, as the engine power was very high.
-In 1966, an accident occurred on the submarine associated with an attempt to break through the ice in the Arctic.
+In 1966, an accident, associated with an attempt to break through the ice in the Arctic, occurred.
 Two years later, there was a fire on the ship that lasted several hours.

 Despite some shortcomings, the ship served its country for more than a quarter of a century.
-The submarine is stored in the city of Groton now, as an exhibit.
+The submarine is now stored in Groton, CT as an exhibit.

 Fifth place in the ranking: the first submarine in the world to reach the North Pole.